yogendra-kokamkar/logs-monitoring-grafana-loki-promtail/README.md

 # Project Setup

-This guide will walk you through the installation and setup process for the tools needed for logging and monitoring, including Docker, Nginx, Grafana, Loki, and Promtail.
+This guide will walk you through the installation and setup process for the tools needed for logging and monitoring, including Docker, Nginx, Grafana, Loki, and Promtail on UBUNTU LINUX.

 ## Installations and Pre-requisites